BTSruben/9_DBI_13may_StorageIV_Assignment/README.md

 # 9_DBI_13may_StorageIV_Assignment

-1. We need to add our datase into Hadoop System
+1. We need to add our dataset into Hadoop System

     Copy dataset to namenode container: